kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-02-expose-workload-apigateway.md

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
 To deploy or create one of those, follow the [Create a workload](./apix-02-create-workload.md) tutorial.

-## Expose and access the resources
+## Expose and access your workload

 Follow the instruction to expose and access your unsecured instance of the HttpBin service or unsecured sample Function.